PoisotLab/ms_metaweb_transfer/README.md

 Second, we looked for all species in the Canadian pool known to the Global Biotic Interactions (GLoBI) database [@Poelen2014GloBio], and extracted their known interactions.
-Because GLOBI aggregates observed interactions, it is not a *networks* data source, and therefore the only information we can reliably extract from it is that a species pair *was reported to interact at least once*.
+Because GLoBI aggregates observed interactions, it is not a *networks* data source, and therefore the only information we can reliably extract from it is that a species pair *was reported to interact at least once*.
-This last statement should yet be taken with caution, as some sources in GLOBI [*e.g.* @Thessen2014KnoExt] are produced through text analysis, and therefore may not document direct evidence of the interaction.
-Nevertheless, should the predictive model work, we would expect that a majority of interactions known to GLOBI would also be predicted.
-We retrieved 366 interactions between mammals from the Canadian species pool from GLOBI, 33 of which were not predicted by the model; this results in a success rate of 91%.
-After performing this check, we set the probability of all interactions known to GLOBI to 1.
+This last statement should yet be taken with caution, as some sources in GLoBI [*e.g.* @Thessen2014KnoExt] are produced through text analysis, and therefore may not document direct evidence of the interaction.
+Nevertheless, should the predictive model work, we would expect that a majority of interactions known to GLoBI would also be predicted.
+We retrieved 366 interactions between mammals from the Canadian species pool from GLoBI, 33 of which were not predicted by the model; this results in a success rate of 91%.
+After performing this check, we set the probability of all interactions known to GLoBI to 1.

 Finally, we downloaded the data from @Strong2014ImpNon, who mined various literature sources to identify trophic interactions in Newfoundland.
 This